piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Give them guidance on the room
 With PIE's mentors, most folks had visited the space before they presented there.
 But if they were visitors or hadn't been in the space, we made sure they were aware of how difficult the room was.

+If they were giving a founder talk or doing a Q&A session, they got different prep than a workshop format.

 We didn't require slides.
 But if folks had them, we let them know we had a dinky projector and a white wall onto which we would trow their deck.

+If they were doing a workshop, we'd make sure that they were well armed with whiteboards and markers.
+(Sometimes founder talks require whiteboards as well.)

 And we made it clear that we didn't have any audio equipment.
+No matter what the format.

 #### If you plan to record, get permission
 As time went on, we started recording the presentations.
 Not for public consumption.
 But so that founders could return to previous content as needed.
 Or in case they missed a mentor session.